 Are Parrots Good for Apartments?

-- Noise levels: Parrots that scream constantly will annoy your neighbors.
+- Noise levels: Parrots that constantly scream and make loud vocalizations.

-The following parrots aren’t suited to apartment living due to their loud noise levels and large size:
+These parrots aren’t suited to apartment living due to their loud noise levels and large size:

-- Alexandrine parakeets
+- Alexandrine parakeets.

-- Eclectus parrots
+- Eclectus parrots.

-- Amazon parrots
+- Amazon parrots.

-- African grey parrots
+- African grey parrots.

-- Large macaws
+- Large macaws.

-- Ringneck parakeets
+- Ringneck parakeets.